jhonnybonny/promother_project/README.md

-Please note that the jam hopping between each frequencies can be set with a arguments '-d' (see -h).
+Please note that the jam hopping between each frequencies can be set with a arguments '-d' (see -h)